25ml Elderflower Liqueur

 Fresh Mint Sprig

-A close relative of the English Garden (that uses lemon but not soda or mint) the Apple and Elderflower Collins recipe doesn’t have any known origins in terms of its creation.
-It is though a very well known and well-loved cocktail with many variations.
-You can ask for this cocktail in most clued up bars and you’ll get a decent interpretation without there being a definitive recipe.
-Its popularity is mainly in the UK as it draws upon some of the UK’s most famous flavours of mint, elderflower and apple – in our opinion a match made in heaven.
+A close relative of the English Garden (that uses lemon but not soda or mint), the Apple and Elderflower Collins recipe doesn’t have any known origins in terms of its creation but is a very well known and well-loved cocktail with many variations.